Hemashreegn/Linear-Integrated-Circuits/Experiment - 02.md

 ![image](https://github.com/user-attachments/assets/aa2a0467-5a54-49d9-8217-9552da52baaa)

--We can observe there is more shift in shape of output when amplitude=50mV in this stage.
+- We can observe there is more shift in shape of output when amplitude=50mV in this stage.

 ### AC ANALYSIS
 ![Screenshot 2025-03-09 222054](https://github.com/user-attachments/assets/5fea6d7b-0dfd-4a30-9a1a-50c4f5baf2dc)